 1) Trace the diaspora of folk and popular music traditions to the U.S. from various parts of the world.

 2) Analyze the survival, transformation, and hybridization of those musical practices and their impact on American popular music.

 3) Explore how and why American music is globalized; the role of the Internet and mass media in this process; and the ways in which local cultures around the world adapt American music to their own society and traditions.

-COURSE ORGANIZATIONThe course is divided into nine sections.
-The course will include a subset of these, beginning with:
+COURSE ORGANIZATIONThis website includes into nine sections.
+This semester's course will include a subset of these.

 AFRICAN MUSICAL TRADITIONS AND AFRICAN-AMERICAN MUSIC

 A review of African musical traditions, their preservation, transformation, and hybridization in the United States through 1970.

 Traditional music and folk music of Ireland, the music of Irish Americans, and globalization of Irish and Irish-American music.

 MUSIC OF THE ARAB WORLD AND ARAB AMERICANS